-But how do you measure training effectiveness?
+But how do you measure training and support effectiveness?

 They also offered a number of tips you can start using right now to begin analyzing your content’s effectiveness.